 If we have no expectations about the convergence distribution, the a priori probability $P(\kappa)$ is uniform and the maximum a posteriori is equivalent to the well-known maximum likelihood.
-This maximum likelihood method has been used by (Bartelmann et al., 1996; Seljak, 1998) to reconstruct the weak lensing field, but the solution needs to be regularized in some way to prevent overfitting the data.
+This maximum likelihood method has been used by [5, 81] to reconstruct the weak lensing field, but the solution needs to be regularized in some way to prevent overfitting the data.
 This has been done via the a priori probability of the convergence distribution.
 The choice of this prior is one of the most critical aspects of the Bayesian analysis.
-An Entropic prior is frequently used but there exists many definitions of the Entropy (Gull, 2003).
-One that is currently used is the Maximum Entropy Method (MEM) (Bridle et al., 1998; Marshall et al., 2002).
+An Entropic prior is frequently used but there exists many definitions of the Entropy [25].
+One that is currently used is the Maximum Entropy Method (MEM) [16, 55].

-Some authors (Bartelmann et al., 1996; Seitz et al., 1998) have also suggested reconstructing the gravitational potential φ instead of the convergence distribution κ , still using a Bayesian approach, but it is clearly better to reconstruct the mass distribution κ directly because it allows a more straightforward evaluation of the uncertainties in the reconstruction.
+Some authors [5, 80] have also suggested to reconstruct the gravitational potential φ instead of the convergence distribution κ , still using a Bayesian approach, but it is clearly better to reconstruct the mass distribution κ directly because it allows a more straightforward evaluation of the uncertainties in the reconstruction.

-- Multiscale Bayesian filters
+• Multiscale Bayesian filters

-A multiscale maximum entropy prior has been proposed by (Marshall et al., 2002) which uses the intrinsic correlation functions (ICF) with varying width.
-The multichannel MEM-ICF method consists in assuming that the visible-space image I is formed by a weighted sum of the visible-space image channels I_j , $I = \sum{j=1}^{N_c} p_j I_j$ where N_c is the number of channels and I_j is the result of the convolution between a hidden image h_j with a low-pass filter C_j , called the ICF (Intrinsic Correlation Function) (i.e. $I_j = C_j o_j$).
+A multiscale maximum entropy prior has been proposed by [55] which uses the intrinsic correlation functions (ICF) with varying width.
+The multichannel MEM-ICF method consists in assuming that the visiblespace image I is formed by a weighted sum of the visible-space image channels I_j , $I = \sum{j=1}^{N_c} p_j I_j$ where N_c is the number of channels and I_j is the result of the convolution between a hidden image h_j with a low-pass filter C_j , called the ICF (Intrinsic Correlation Function) (i.e. $I_j = C_j o_j$).
 In practice, the ICF is a Gaussian.
 The MEM-ICF constraint is:

-Another approach, based on a sparse representation of the data, has been used by (Pantin and Starck, 1996) that consists of replacing the standard Entropy prior by a wavelet-based prior.
-Sparse representations of signals have received considerable interest in recent years.
+Another approach, based on the sparse representation of the data, has been used by [65] that consists in replacing the standard Entropy prior by a wavelet-based prior.
+Sparse representations of signals have received a considerable interest in recent years.
 The problem solved by the sparse representation is to search for the most compact representation of a signal in terms of linear combination of atoms in an overcomplete dictionary.